 You know all those folks who like to poke fun at seniors taking advantage of Early Bird Specials?
-Well it turns out wise seniors are the ones getting the last laugh, because researchers say eating an earlier supper is great for your health.
+Well, it turns out wise seniors are the ones getting the last laugh because researchers say eating an earlier supper is excellent for your health.

 Here’s what you need to know…

 A study done at the University of California, San Diego School of Medicine revealed nighttime snackers could be unknowingly raising their breast cancer risk.
 According to researchers eating your last meal of the day earlier could significantly slash your risk.

 For every three hours of nighttime fasting, women were found to be 20 percent less likely to suffer from high blood sugar, a well-known risk factor for both breast cancer and diabetes, according to the study published in the journal Cancer, Epidemiology Biomarkers and Prevention.1